Optimal Age over Erasure Channels: Optimal Age with the Same Source Channel Alphabets

 For the case where $T_c\leq T_s$ or $\mu\geq\lambda$, the LCFS with no buffer policy leads to the transmission of all source symbols at least once.
-Whereas for the case of $T_c> T_s$ or $\mu<\lambda$, some messages will be dropped since they will never be sent. \end{proof}
+Whereas for the case of $T_c> T_s$ or $\mu<\lambda$, some messages will be dropped and will never be sent. \end{proof}